 lawson56 Posted May 11, 2022 Report Share Posted May 11, 2022 Years back I made pocket knives, I would not sell them to little boys unless their parents were with them, but even then it made me nervous, It has been a few yrs since I made any knives.
 I was around 9 when I got my 1st Knife, 11 or 12 my 1st 22, It was a different world back then.
 OCtoolguy and danny 2 Quote Link to comment Share on other sites More sharing options...

 Wichman Posted May 11, 2022 Report Share Posted May 11, 2022 Just now, FrankEV said: I personally would not hesitate to sell them.
 However, I would hang them for disply above the reach of small children and possibly have a sign, or a slip of paper to include with the sale, that states: "Hanging tree ornament, not a toy...Keep out of reach of small children".
-"Not intended for use by persons under 14 years of age" I've seen stickers that state this.
-OCtoolguy and danny 2 Quote Link to comment Share on other sites More sharing options...
+"Not intended for use by persons under 14 years of age" I've seen stickers that state this. danny and OCtoolguy 2 Quote Link to comment Share on other sites More sharing options...

 crupiea Posted May 11, 2022 Report Share Posted May 11, 2022 16 hours ago, OCtoolguy said: It's a sad world we live in.
 I got my first pocket knife at 8 years.
 My first BB gun a year later and a .22 at 12.
 Dad bough my brother and I , 5th and 4th grades, a mini bike and bb guns for christmas. his intent was for us to ride around through the desert while the kid on the back shot the bb gun at stuff. lol We did just that and loved it.
-Dave Monk, scrollingforsanity, ChelCass and 1 other 2 2 Quote Link to comment Share on other sites More sharing options...
+ChelCass, Dave Monk, scrollingforsanity and 1 other 2 2 Quote Link to comment Share on other sites More sharing options...

 OCtoolguy Posted May 11, 2022 Report Share Posted May 11, 2022 48 minutes ago, crupiea said: Dad bough my brother and I , 5th and 4th grades, a mini bike and bb guns for christmas. his intent was for us to ride around through the desert while the kid on the back shot the bb gun at stuff. lol We did just that and loved it.
 We grew up in the best of times.
-Sanity prevailed. danny, ChelCass, John B and 2 others 5 Quote Link to comment Share on other sites More sharing options...
+Sanity prevailed.
+ChelCass, danny, John B and 2 others 5 Quote Link to comment Share on other sites More sharing options...

-Joe W. Posted May 12, 2022 Report Share Posted May 12, 2022 (Said with tongue-in-cheek) Maybe make a cover (curtain) for the ornaments and a sign on it that says: ADULTS ONLY Dan, barb.j.enders, John B and 3 others 1 5 Quote Link to comment Share on other sites More sharing options...
+Joe W. Posted May 12, 2022 Report Share Posted May 12, 2022 (Said with tongue-in-cheek) Maybe make a cover (curtain) for the ornaments and a sign on it that says: ADULTS ONLY don watson, barb.j.enders, John B and 3 others 1 5 Quote Link to comment Share on other sites More sharing options...

 OCtoolguy Posted May 12, 2022 Report Share Posted May 12, 2022 I'm surprised we still have anything made of glass, or pointed, or sharp, or....
 When I was still selling tools it amazed me when seeing warning labels on things that should be obvious to anybody with more than 2 brain cells.
-The problems were all created by lawyers.
-ChelCass, crupiea and John B 3 Quote Link to comment Share on other sites More sharing options...
+The problems were all created by lawyers. crupiea, ChelCass and John B 3 Quote Link to comment Share on other sites More sharing options...

 OCtoolguy Posted May 13, 2022 Report Share Posted May 13, 2022 2 hours ago, CharleyL said: Recently I saw a statement, "In the 1930's new car manuals included a chapter on how to adjust the valves.
 Some of today's cars include a warning label "Not to drink the contents of the battery".
 A pretty good indication of today's society's "lack of common sense", and "sue happy society".
 Charley AMEN!
 John B 1 Quote Link to comment Share on other sites More sharing options...

 zimmerstutzen Posted December 29, 2022 Report Share Posted December 29, 2022 30 years ago, I was in a hardware store with my ex wife and 5 yr old son who was being a real brat at the time.
 The ex was not helping and refused to keep the boy from grabbing things.
 I was in line at the cash register and the clerk was ringing up my order.
 I was trying to pay attention to the clerk, while my son kept grabbing stuff and putting it up hoping I would pay for the items hew wanted.
 I scolded him, and pulled him behind me as I paid the cashier.
 Suddenly, I felt a horrible pain in my rear.
 The brat stabbed me with an ice pick.
 I was so shocked, I turned and slapped him so hard he was knocked down.
 I pulled the ice pick out and picked him up by the belt grabbed my bag and took him outside where he got another few wacks with my hand on his bottom.
 The ex stood there screaming at me for spanking the kid.
 My stupid ex wife wanted me to sue the hardware store for having the ice pick so low, he could grab it.
 It is a hardware store.
 I would expect a toy store to be different.
 Ornaments are not for little kids.
 They are to look at.
 I would keep them up high, limit handling and sales to only adults. perhaps even a warning like ages 10 and up.
 Keep out of reach of small children or similar.
 I sell dibbles and fids.
 Both of which have pointed ends.
 I do dull the ends slightly, but not enough to affect use.
-OCtoolguy, ChelCass and scrollingforsanity 1 2 Quote Link to comment Share on other sites More sharing options...
+ChelCass, OCtoolguy and scrollingforsanity 1 2 Quote Link to comment Share on other sites More sharing options...

 OCtoolguy Posted December 29, 2022 Report Share Posted December 29, 2022 1 hour ago, zimmerstutzen said: 30 years ago, I was in a hardware store with my ex wife and 5 yr old son who was being a real brat at the time.
 The ex was not helping and refused to keep the boy from grabbing things.
 I was in line at the cash register and the clerk was ringing up my order.
 I was trying to pay attention to the clerk, while my son kept grabbing stuff and putting it up hoping I would pay for the items hew wanted.
 I scolded him, and pulled him behind me as I paid the cashier.
 Suddenly, I felt a horrible pain in my rear.
 The brat stabbed me with an ice pick.
 I was so shocked, I turned and slapped him so hard he was knocked down.
 I pulled the ice pick out and picked him up by the belt grabbed my bag and took him outside where he got another few wacks with my hand on his bottom.
 The ex stood there screaming at me for spanking the kid.
 My stupid ex wife wanted me to sue the hardware store for having the ice pick so low, he could grab it.
 It is a hardware store.
 I would expect a toy store to be different.
 Ornaments are not for little kids.
 They are to look at.
 I would keep them up high, limit handling and sales to only adults. perhaps even a warning like ages 10 and up.
 Keep out of reach of small children or similar.
 I sell dibbles and fids.
 Both of which have pointed ends.
 I do dull the ends slightly, but not enough to affect use.
 It sounds like he "stabbed" the wrong parent.
-Glad you got shed of that one. scrollingforsanity, John B and ChelCass 3 Quote Link to comment Share on other sites More sharing options...
+Glad you got shed of that one. scrollingforsanity, ChelCass and John B 3 Quote Link to comment Share on other sites More sharing options...

 new2woodwrk Posted December 30, 2022 Report Share Posted December 30, 2022 Agree about the sad world of today, I had lawn darts as a kid and I'm still alive.
 Today, the kids would probably stab each other with them.
 Anyway, the ornaments...
 My suggestion: Disclaimer in the packaging.
 Many of my products have small pieces, and not meant for infants or toddlers.
 But each item I package comes with a full disclaimer about the size of parts.
 When adults by my products for children, the first question I ask is "Are they beyond the putting in the mouth age?".
 This helps to direct them to more appropriate products.
 Not having any children myself, I always find it fascinating how EVERY child is "smart for their age", "very good with puzzles", "very talented'".
 If that is so true, why do we have so many problems with children these days LOL - oh well.
 Disclaimer everything!
-OCtoolguy, ChelCass and scrollingforsanity 2 1 Quote Link to comment Share on other sites More sharing options...
+ChelCass, scrollingforsanity and OCtoolguy 2 1 Quote Link to comment Share on other sites More sharing options...

 Joe W. Posted December 30, 2022 Report Share Posted December 30, 2022 10 hours ago, new2woodwrk said: When adults by my products for children, the first question I ask is "Are they beyond the putting in the mouth age?".
 This helps to direct them to more appropriate products.
 There was a post from some time ago that spoke to this.
-As I recall, it was something along the line of using a toilet paper roll - supposed to be the size of a persons/child's throat - if the piece would drop thru the toilet paper roll it could be swallowed.
-ChelCass, OCtoolguy and scrollingforsanity 3 Quote Link to comment Share on other sites More sharing options...
+As I recall, it was something along the line of using a toilet paper roll - supposed to be the size of a persons/child's throat - if the piece would drop thru the toilet paper roll it could be swallowed. scrollingforsanity, ChelCass and OCtoolguy 3 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts